What does First Christian Church believe?

 1. Open Communion: The Lord’s Supper, also known as Communion or the Eucharist, is celebrated weekly in worship, and is offered to all people who desire to participate.

 2. Believer’s baptism by immersion: Although Disciples practice baptism by immersion, other baptism traditions are honored among those who wish to become members by transfer.
 We joyfully celebrate “Parent-Child Dedications” for infants and young children.
 We also welcome our unbaptized friends to participate in all facets of our community.

 3. Freedom of belief: Disciples are called together around one essential of faith: belief in Jesus Christ as Lord and Savior.
 Persons are free to follow their consciences guided by the Bible, the Holy Spirit study and prayer, and are expected to extend their freedom to others.

 4. Belief in the oneness and unity of the church: All Christians are called to be one in Christ and to seek opportunities for common witness and service.

-5. The ministry of believers.
-Both ordained clergy and lay persons lead in worship, service, and spiritual growth.
+5. The ministry of all believers: Both ordained clergy and lay persons lead in worship, service, and spiritual growth.
 There are no systems of hierarchy that preclude those who wish to lead and serve from doing so.

 6. No creed but Christ: We are a non-creedal church who together only confess to follow Jesus Christ.